 Food writer and editor Malou Herkes on using leftovers and back-of-the-fridge items to plan your meals and minimise waste

 All too often we base our meals on habit or a hungry stomach.
-We tend to make hasty shopping lists, cram our shopping baskets with the weekly regulars and pile them in the fridge.
-Sometimes our meals fall into a series of quick-fixes, grabbed from the shop on the way home from work.
+We tend to make hasty shopping lists, or rely on a series of quick-fixes, grabbed from the shop on a whim.
 But rarely does our meal-planning begin with that half-empty jar of curry paste or floppy celery stick lurking in the back of the fridge.

 Changing our approach to cooking right from the start is the best thing we can do to eat well, waste less and ultimately save money.
 Planning our weekly meals at all is a good way to keep track of how we spend but reassessing the way we plan and how we cook is key.
 If we start to think about our meals based on what’s already in our fridge and cupboards, it will soon feel like second nature to find inspiration in the most basic and simplest of ingredients.